tenpy/tenpy/doc/changelog/latest.rst

 Note that measurement functions for simulations need to be updated to accept a `model` keyword argument, see :issue:`182`.

+Should still work on Python 3.6, but officially support Python 3.7-3.11.

 Changelog
 ---------